 High-resolution X-ray diffraction uses highly monochromatic X-rays to study individual Bragg peaks of bulk single-crystal and thin-film materials.
 Typical routine applications of high-resolution XRD include reflectivity measurments, rocking curves and reciprocal space mapping.
 This allows for the precise measurement of layer thicknesses, layer composition analysis and diffuse scatter measurements to be performed.
 In addition, the diffractometers can be reequipped to allow stress and texture measurements to be undertaken.

-The powder diffraction facility at Warwick is extremelly well equipped for the study of a wide varitalety of powders, polycrystalline samples and ceramics.
+The powder diffraction facility at Warwick is extremely well equipped for the study of a wide variety of powders, polycrystalline samples and ceramics.
 We have five diffractometers covering high-throughput, high-resolution, high-temperature (up to 1200 °C), low-temperature (down to 12 K) and in-situ reactions.
 This allows for both simple Phase-ID and more complicated and detailed studies to be undertaken.
+A higher energy Mo wavelength diffractometer is available for avoiding fluorescence and transmission measurments.

 The X-ray facility at Warwick is equipped with two state-of-the art dual wavelength (Mo/Cu) microfocus single-crystal diffractometers.
-The Rigaku Oxford Diffraction Synergy S with a HyPix-6000SE hybrid photon counting detector and a SuperNova equipped with an Oxford Cryosystems N-Helix cryo cooling system allowing for data collection down to 25 K. We additionaly have capability to undertake high-pressure measurements.
+The Rigaku Oxford Diffraction Synergy S with a HyPix-6000SE hybrid photon counting detector and a SuperNova equipped with an Oxford Cryosystems N-Helix cryo cooling system allowing for data collection down to 25 K. We additionally have the capability to undertake high-pressure measurements on these instruments.

 For further information on the XRD Capability at University of Warwick, please see the dedicated X-Ray information pages.